0xm4ud/CodeCave-Hunter/README.md

 # CodeCave-Hunter
-automates finding code caves for a given module
+automates finding code caves for a given module in WinDbg using PYKD lib

 USAGE: